-Ongoing site management for long term conservation (maximum 20 years) will include fencing and access management and weed control to improve the site vegetation quality in the long term.
+Main Roads proposes the following ongoing site management for long term conservation (maximum 20 years) of the above environmental values:

+- The repair and installation of fencing on the property boundaries to manage unauthorised property access - On-going feral animal control foxes and rabbits - Selective weed control to improve the site vegetation quality in the long term.

 In consultation with DBCA, Main Roads has started to implement management of the offset site by the creation of firebreaks on the boundary of the properties.